 Isoflavones are quickly taken up by the gut and can be detected in plasma as soon as 30 minutes after the consumption of soy products.
 Studies suggest that maximum levels of isoflavone plasma concentration may be achieved by 6 hours following soy product consumption.
 Isoflavones are phytoestrogens (they bind to estrogen receptors) with a greater binding affinity for estrogen receptor beta than for estrogen receptor alpha.

-Some studies suggest that soy may have health benefits, including decreasing risk for cardiovascular disease and cancer.
+Some studies suggest that soy may have health benefits, including decreasing risk of cardiovascular disease and cancer.
 A link between isoflavones and cancer was discovered in 1987 when it was shown that genistein inhibited a protein tyrosine kinase that is often overexpressed in cancer cells.
 Subsequently, genistein was found to inhibit multiple protein tyrosine kinases relevant to cancer cell proliferation.
 In addition, numerous studies have shown that prostate cancer incidence is very low in Asian countries, where diets tend to be high in soy.

 A number of laboratory studies have examined ways in which soy components affect prostate cancer cells.
 In one study, human prostate cancer cells and normal prostate epithelial cells were treated with either an ethanol vehicle (carrier) or isoflavones.
 Treatment with genistein decreased COX-2 mRNA and protein levels in cancer cells and normal epithelial cells more than did treatment with the vehicle.
 In addition, cells treated with genistein exhibited reduced secretion of prostaglandin E2 (PGE2) and reduced mRNA levels of the prostaglandin receptors EP4 and FP, suggesting that genistein may exert chemopreventive effects by inhibiting the synthesis of prostaglandins, which promote inflammation.
 In another study, human prostate cancer cells were treated with genistein or daidzein.
 The isoflavones were shown to down regulate growth factors involved in angiogenesis (e.g., EGF and insulin-like growth factor 1 [IGF1]) and the interleukin -8 gene, which is associated with cancer progression.
 These findings suggest that genistein and daidzein may have chemopreventive properties.
 Both genistein and daidzein have been shown to reduce the proliferation of LNCaP and PC-3 prostate cancer cells in vitro.
 However, during the 72 hours of incubation, only genistein provoked effects on the dynamic phenotype and decreased invasiveness in PC-3 cells.
 These results imply that invasive activity is at least partially dependent on membrane fluidity and that genistein may exert its antimetastatic effects by changing the mechanical properties of prostate cancer cells.
 No such effects were observed for daidzein at the same dose.

 Combinations of isoflavones